kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 ## Scoping and code structure

 By far one of the biggest bug bears I have with Go is the scoping.
 Go does not have qualifiers like `public`, `private` or `protected`.
-The compiler takes all `.go` files in the same directory and merges them.
+The compiler takes all `.go` files in the same package and merges them.
 If a variable name, interface, etc. is written with a lower case starting letter it is considered &ldquo;private&rdquo; and is only visible within the package.
 If it is written with a capital first letter it is &ldquo;public&rdquo;.

-In other words lower case things are only accessible in the same directory, upper case things are globally visible.
+In other words lower case things are only accessible in the same package, upper case things are globally visible.
-Unfortunately there is **no way to restrict visibility within the same directory**.
+Unfortunately there is **no way to restrict visibility within the same package**.

+> **Note:** When using Go modules (which is the preferred way) one package means one directory.
+Other build systems
+> like [Bazel](https://bazel.build/) allow for multiple packages per directory.
+This somewhat mitigates the lack of
+> scoping.

 Imagine you have a data structure, and a set of functions that implement a very specific business logic.
-Someone who is not familiar with the business logic might not think much of it an implement a function in the same directory that changes the data in a fashion that is not desirable from a business perspective.
+Someone who is not familiar with the business logic might not think much of it an implement a function in the same package that changes the data in a fashion that is not desirable from a business perspective.

 In other programming languages this is usually prevented by more granular scoping.
 You could, for example, use classes